m0d1nst4ll3r/42_born2beroot/README.md

 - for ssh : 'sudo systemctl status ssh' to check ssh status
 - 'sudo service ssh stop' to stop or start openssh
 - ssh automatically opens on boot, to disable permanently use 'sudo systemctl disable ssh'
+- to set up a strong pwd policy, first, install 'sudo apt-get install libpam-cracklib'
+- you'll have to edit a file, you can back it up with 'sudo cp /etc/pam.d/common-password /etc/pam.d/common-password.bak'
+- edit it (use vim for example), this website explains the options you have https://ostechnix.com/force-users-use-strong-passwords-debian-ubuntu/ and manual https://linux.die.net/man/8/pam_cracklib
+  - minlen=10
+  - difok=7
+  - reject_username
+  - ucredit=-1 and dcredit=-1
+  - maxrepeat=3
+  - enforce_for_root (how to enforce some rules for root but not all?!?)
+-